kevinhwang91/nvim-bqf/README.md

 fzf becomes a quickfix filter and create a new quickfix list when multiple items are selected and accepted.

+fzf also support `ctrl-s` to toggle items' sign.

 #### Search and replace example